namoricoo/QuakiSmart_demo/README.md

 * deploy update to heroku

-14) Add Analytics page, About us page
+14) Add Analytics page, About us page.

-15) Update favicon logo
+15) Update favicon logo.

+16)Connect Analytics and about us Links to their pages on both header and footer.